Writing Data to Salesforce with Heroku Connect

 Table of Contents

-Connect will capture changes made in Heroku Postgres and send them to Salesforce using the SOAP API.
+Connect will capture changes made in Heroku Postgres and send them to Salesforce using either the SOAP or Bulk API.
 For every table that is marked read-write, Connect adds a trigger which captures the update into an ordered table, the trigger log.
 This table is shared between all read-write data tables for a connection and Connect will process all the captured changes in a single process per connection.
 This process runs independently and concurrently with reads from Salesforce for mapped objects.